-Plan a lesson for your class to look at the strategies to use with your pupils to meet the needs of your pupils in a multilingual or bilingual class.
-Consider some of the strategies in the example and how they could be used to make teaching, 'Probability,' accessible to all pupils.
+Plan a lesson for your methodology class to look at the strategies to use with your student teachers to meet the needs of the basic school pupils in a multilingual or bilingual class.
+Consider some of the strategies in the example and how they could be used to make teaching reading in English accessible to all pupils.